Etiäinen

-In Finnish folklore, all places and things, and also human beings, have a haltija (a genius, guardian spirit) of their own.
+In Finnish folklore, all places and things, and also human beings, have a haltija (a genie, guardian spirit) of their own.
 One such haltija is called etiäinen—an image, doppelgänger, or just an impression that goes ahead of a person, doing things the person in question later does.
-For example, people waiting for someone at home might hear the door close, as if the one they're waiting for arrived, or even see their shadow or a silhouette, only to realize that they haven't arrived yet after all.
+For example, people waiting for someone at home might hear the door close, as if the one they are waiting for arrived, or even see their shadow or a silhouette, only to realize that they have not arrived yet after all.
 When the person finally comes home, they would repeat the actions of their etiäinen that the people waiting witnessed earlier.
 Etiäinen can also refer to some kind of a feeling that something is going to happen.
 Sometimes it could, for example, warn of a bad year coming.

 In modern Finnish, the term has detached from its shamanistic origins and refers to premonition.
-Unlike clairvoyance, divination, and similar practices, etiäiset (plural) are spontaneous and can't be induced.
+Unlike clairvoyance, divination, and similar practices, etiäiset (plural) are spontaneous and cannot be induced.
 Quite the opposite, they may be unwanted and cause anxiety, like ghosts.
-Etiäiset may concern everyday events and aren't necessarily too dramatic, although ones related to deaths aren't uncommon either.
+Etiäiset may concern everyday events and are not necessarily too dramatic, although ones related to deaths are not uncommon either.
 As these phenomena are still reported today, they can be considered a living tradition, as a way to explain the psychological experience of premonition.